theodox/ta_101/TA coding 101.md

 ### Talk It Out

 The first thing to do when starting a new project is _don't start writing._  Start by _talking_ to colleagues and customers to make sure you understand what you're being asked to do.
+Tools are there for people, so don't write tools without learning about the people who you'll be helping!

 In that conversation, sketch out a general idea of how it ought to work.
 For a big project that's probably an actual meeting, but for most work this could be a five minute conversation with the [understudy](#working-together) on the code.